 If you see bomb content, don’t be afraid to share it!
 If other people like and share that pin it’ll boost your profile, which will get Pinterest to notice you and like you and give you more attention.
 And we all want Pinterest to like us and give us attention, right??

 The same goes for Tailwind.
 That’s not to say that only high performing content should get shared, BUT, if it has a big number on the little blue flame in the right hand corner, consider sharing it with your audience.
 They might like it too!

 Like I mentioned earlier, Pinterest is the best place to go for inspiration.

-Let’s say you saved a pin that took off.
+Let’s say you saved a third party pin that took off.
 (It might seem like it’s overshadowing your own pins, but remember that Pinterest likes you when you share content that does well, and your pins might take off yet too so be patient!)
 Study that pin and discover why it did so well.
 Did it offer to solve a popular problem or pain point?
 Was it a really great image?
 If so what make it great?
 Did it have a compelling call to action?
 Also check out the description and look for keywords.

 These ideas will help you create new images for your current posts, or you might come up with awesome ideas to create brand new content all together.